How To Travel Light in Europe: Packing Tips for Every Trip

 © Evgeniya Biriukova / Adobe Stock

 Of course, they also make your bag heavier.
 Packing lighter alternatives is an easy way to save space and cut weight.
-For example, instead of an oversized raincoat, pack a poncho.
+For example, instead of an oversized raincoat, bring a poncho.
 It keeps you dry but is much lighter and smaller than a raincoat.
-You could also pack thinner T-shirts and jumpers to save space and reduce weight.
+You could also include thinner T-shirts and jumpers to save space and reduce weight.

 Save this